management compensation committee charter

 - Provide necessary approval to qualify for exemptions as may be established by the Securities and Exchange Commission under section 16 of the Securities Exchange Act of 1934;

-- Provide necessary determinations in connection with executive compensation to qualify for tax deductions in excess of limitations under section 162(m) of the Internal Revenue Code; and
+- Provide necessary determinations in connection with executive compensation to qualify for tax deductions under the grandfather rule of the Tax Cuts and Jobs Act that are exempt from the deduction limitations under section 162(m) of the Internal Revenue Code; and

 - Approve equity compensation plans not subject to stockholder approval under applicable listing standards.

 - The Committee shall prepare a report on executive compensation to be included in the Corporation’s proxy statement relating to the annual meeting of stockholders (“Annual Proxy Statement”), which shall include a review and discussion of the annual CD&A with management and recommendation to the Board of Directors that the CD&A be included in the Corporation’s Annual Proxy Statement, and incorporated by reference into the Corporation’s Annual Report on Form 10-K. As part of this review, the Committee shall consider the results of the most recent stockholder advisory vote on executive compensation as required by Section 14A of the Securities Exchange Act of 1934, as amended.

 - The Committee shall recommend to the Board whether to have an annual, biennial or triennial advisory stockholder vote regarding the Corporation’s executive compensation.

 - The Committee shall annually review compensation policies and practices of the Corporation, including non-executive programs, to determine whether any such policies or practices encourage excessive risk taking, or are reasonably likely to have a material adverse effect on the Corporation.
 As part of its review the Committee will consider the relative alignment of the Corporation’s compensation policies and practices with stockholders’ interests.